mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 | Add samplers to the sampler bank pushing a pad button.
 | If a sampler is loaded, then another push on the pad button will play the sampler from its Cue point.
 | Push the pad button again while playing will replay the sampler from Cue point.
-| When a sampler is started while another one is still playing, then the initial sampler stops and only the newly triggered sampler plays.
+| When a sampler is started while another one is still playing, then the initial sampler stops and only the newly triggered sampler plays (single play).

 Use :hwlabel:`SHIFT` + pad button to stop a sampler while playing or eject a sampler when stopped.